 As with steam cleaning, drying time is not the only consideration to take into effect when considering the subject of carpet cleaning.
 Because chemical solutions only work in the top layers of carpet, they are almost completely ineffective for treating deep stains.
 Also, there is a tendency for some chemical residue to be left behind in your carpet, meaning you and your family can be exposed to these chemicals.
 Make sure you fully understand what chemicals they are using.

 For individuals who are concerned about chemical exposure, steam cleaning may be a better option

 The method you choose depends on your particular needs and your concerns if any about using chemicals.
 Arguments can be made for both sides, steam or chemical,.
 Cost can vary as well, so that’s another factor you’ll need to take into consideration.
 Either way, if you choose a reliable product or service you can be sure of getting good results.
 Ask your friends and neighbors who they use.
 That is the best way to find a carpet cleaner.

 The carpet cleaner we use here at the office uses a steam process and environmentally friendly cleaning solutions.
 When he is done not only does the carpet look good he can tell you how much water he used and how much he recovered.
-For light cleaning we will use the Vapamore Steam Cleaner.
-Works well for small areas but don't recommend you try to do a large carpeted area.
+For light cleaning we will use the Vapamore MR100 steam cleaner.
+Works well for small areas but we don't recommend you try to do a large carpeted area.
 With that being said it works great for all the tile floors in our house.